 All Northeastern alumni are eligible for the Double Husky Scholarship, a 25 percent tuition discount.

 For students affiliated with the military, Northeastern is dedicated to making education affordable.
 The university invites veterans and service members to apply for a limited number of scholarships from its Dolce Center for the Advancement of Veterans and Service members, regardless of whether they may already received an Alfond Scholarship or other forms of financial aid.
 Please direct questions to [email protected] or call 617.373.2392.

 Yes.
-One of the benefits of working for a Roux Institute employer partner is that you and others at your workplace are eligible for a special Employer Partner Scholarship.
-With your supervisor’s permission, you can pursue a graduate certificate or master’s degree while continuing to work.
-You’ll learn on the job—in the flow of your normal workweek—by taking on assignments that relate to, and reinforce, your coursework.
+One of the benefits of working for a Roux Institute industry partner is that you and others at your workplace are eligible for a special Industry Partner Scholarship.
+Many Roux Institute learners are full-time employees at our industry partners who choose to pursue a graduate certificate or master’s degree while continuing to work.

 Yes.
 For each program of interest, you must submit a separate application.
 You’ll need to use an alternate email address in order to create a second account.